dotnet/docs/docs/standard/data/sqlite/user-defined-functions.md

 ---
-title: User-Defined Functions
+title: User-defined functions
 ms.date: 12/13/2019
 description: Learn how to create user-defined scalar and aggregate functions.
 ---
-# User-Defined Functions
+# User-defined functions

 Most databases have a procedural dialect of SQL that you can use to define your own functions.
 SQLite however, runs in-process with your app.
 Instead of inventing a new dialect of SQL, they cleverly just let you use the programming language of your app.

 ## Scalar functions

 Scalar functions return a single, scalar value for each row in a query.
-Define new scalar functions and override the built-in ones using [CreateFunction](/dotnet/api/microsoft.data.sqlite.sqliteconnection.createfunction).
+Define new scalar functions and override the built-in ones using <xref:Microsoft.Data.Sqlite.SqliteConnection.CreateFunction%2A>.

-See [Data Types](data-types.md) for a list of supported parameter and return types for the func argument.
+See [Data types](types.md) for a list of supported parameter and return types for the func argument.

 Specifying the `state` argument will pass that value into every invocation of the function.
 Use this to avoid closures.